Personal Service Contracts

 Request for Proposal:

-- Contracts with anticipated total dollar scope exceeding $10,000 per fiscal year must be solicited through the Request for Proposal process, per Kentucky Revised Statute (KRS) 45A.695.
+- Contracts with anticipated total dollar scope exceeding $10,000 per fiscal year shall be solicited through the Request for Proposal process, per Kentucky Revised Statute (KRS) 45A.695.

-- The Request for Proposal must describe at minimum:
+- The Request for Proposal shall describe at minimum:

 - Services required.

 - Type of information and data required of each offeror.

 - KCTCS Office of Procurement to Payment Services will distribute the Request for Proposals

 and give adequate public notice of the need for services.

 - Adequate public notice will include publishing a notice on the KCTCS Procurement to Payment Services website, and may include other facets of advertising, as approved by the KCTCS Procurement Supervisor.

 - Name of the person to contact in order to obtain additional information.

 - Copy of the Request for Proposal.